Wolfy18/brandguard-qr/readme.txt

 5. Community support: Cardano has a large and active community of developers and users who are involved in the project and contribute to its development.
 This can provide users with access to a wealth of resources and support when it comes to using Cardano for NFTs.

-== Bakrypt API ==

-Are you looking to create and sell non-fungible tokens (NFTs)?
-Our minting service can help you bring your unique digital assets to the market quickly and easily.

-With our platform, you'll have access to a range of tools and features that make it simple to create and manage your NFTs.
-You can easily upload your artwork or other content, set your own prices, and choose from a variety of options for how your NFTs will be sold and distributed.

-Our platform is built on top of a robust and secure blockchain, ensuring that your NFTs are safe and secure.
-We also offer support from our team of experts, who can help you every step of the way as you create and sell your NFTs.

-Don't miss out on the growing market for NFTs – join our platform today and start minting your own digital assets.

 **Bakrypt Docs**
 [Getting started with our API](https://bakrypt.readme.io/reference/getting-started-with-your-api)